 - unexplained weight loss

-Symptoms usually appear 15 to 50 days after contracting the virus.
+Symptoms usually appear 15 to 50 days after you contract the virus.

 In extremely rare cases, hepatitis A can lead to acute liver failure.
 This complication is most common in older adults and people who already have chronic liver disease.
 If this occurs, you will be hospitalized.
 Even in cases of liver failure, a full recovery is likely.
 Very rarely, a liver transplant is required.

-There is no formal treatment for hepatitis A. Because it is a short-term viral infection that goes away on its own, any treatment focus is on minimizing the symptoms.
+There is no formal treatment for hepatitis A. Because it is a short-term viral infection that goes away on its own, treatment is typically focused is on reducing your symptoms.

 - avoid alcohol